-We are looking forward to welcoming you, with your children, to religious school this year.
-In addition to having a wonderful year of growth and exploration, your child’s safety is our utmost concern.
-We wanted to take this moment to answer a few questions about updates for religious school families this year.
+We are looking forward to welcoming you, with your children, to religious school.
+We wanted to take this moment to answer a few questions about schedules, tuition, dismissal and snacks.

 Helps keep our students safe and accounted for until returned to their guardians.